Radioplane OQ-2

-The Radioplane OQ-2 was the first mass-produced UAV or drone in the United States, manufactured by the Radioplane Company.
+The Radioplane OQ-2 was the first mass-produced unmanned aerial vehicle or drone in the United States, manufactured by the Radioplane Company.
 A follow-on version, the OQ-3, became the most widely used target drone in US service, with over 9,400 being built during World War II.

 History

-The OQ-2 was originally a small radio controlled aircraft model designed by Walter Righter.
+The OQ-2 was originally a radio-controlled aircraft model designed by Walter Righter.
 The design, along with its engine design, was purchased by actor Reginald Denny, who had demonstrated another model to the US Army in 1940.
 Calling the new design the RP-2, he demonstrated several updated versions to the Army as the RP-2, RP-3 and RP-4 in 1939.